sagemath/sagewiki_to_gh-2022-10-10/gsoc/Students.md

 Hello and welcome to SageMath's (or Sage for short) GSoC guide for students!

+We are glad that you are interested in participating in GSoC with Sage and we look forward to working with you.
+On this page, you will find numerous application details and links to resources that can help you quickly set up Sage and get started.

+You can explore the [[GSoC/2017|GSoC 2017 Ideas Page]] for information on potential projects.

 <<TableOfContents()>>

 == What is GSoC? ==

 == What is Sage? ==